facebook/create-react-app/README.md

 **You don’t have to use this.** Historically it has been easy to [gradually adopt](https://www.youtube.com/watch?v=BF58ZJ1ZQxY) React.
 However many people create new single-page React apps from scratch every day.
 We’ve heard [loud](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) and [clear](https://twitter.com/thomasfuchs/status/708675139253174273) that this process can be error-prone and tedious, especially if this is your first JavaScript build stack.
 This project is an attempt to figure out a good way to start developing React apps.

-### No Lock-In
+### Converting to a Custom Setup

-**If you’re a power user** and are comfortable with configuring build dependencies yourself, you can use this tool as a boilerplate generator.
+**If you’re a power user** and you aren’t happy with the default configuration, you can “eject” from the tool and use it as a boilerplate generator.

+Running `npm run eject` copies all the configuration files and the transient dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
+At this point, you’re on your own.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `npm run eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transient dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point, you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.